How Recruitments contributes to the development of strong Research and Education Environments:

 In feedback from previous projects, the Knowledge Foundation sees that the benefit to the business sector from a recruitment is broader than the particular individual.
 The business sector has demonstrated long-term commitment to the environments in question.
 Several projects, and people working on problems relevant to the business sector in both research and education, revolve around the recruitments.
 Companies contributing to a professorship is obviously also a good way for the business sector to feed into their development ambitions.
 Through recruiting outstanding researchers, such as an international visiting professor, the business sector can also be part of building knowledge and competence in an area that is central to their operations.

-International visiting professors are identified at the time of application.
+International visiting professors and adjunct professor/senior lecturers are identified at the time of application.
 As for the others, the position will be openly announced after the grant.

 The project must be conducted by one of Sweden’s new universities and run for two to four years for associate senior lecturers, senior lecturers, or professors, and from three months to one year for international visiting professors.
 For associate senior lecturers, senior lecturers, and professors, the Knowledge Foundation will fund half the position.
 The remaining half will be financed by the university and/ or the business sector for associate senior lecturers, senior lecturers, and by the business sector for professors.
 For an international visiting professor, the Knowledge Foundation will contribute the bulk of the costs for the position; in addition, the university will fund a smaller portion.
+For an adjunct professor/senior lecturer working at the university, the university will provide co-financing of at least 10 % and if working in business the comapny partner will provide 10 % co-financing.
 Support in the form of involvement must always be available from universities and the business sector.

 Who can apply, and how it works